Locoid Cream Prescribing Information

 To report SUSPECTED ADVERSE REACTIONS, contact Bausch Health US, LLC at 1-800-321-4576 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Locoid Cream Dosage and Administration

-Locoid® (hydrocortisone butyrate) Cream, 0.1% should be applied to the affected area as a thin film two or three times daily depending on the severity of the condition.
+LOCOID (hydrocortisone butyrate) cream, 0.1% should be applied to the affected areas as a thin layer 2 to 3 times daily depending on the severity of the condition.
 Occlusive dressings may be used for the management of psoriasis or recalcitrant conditions.

 If an infection develops, the use of occlusive dressings should be discontinued and appropriate antimicrobial therapy instituted.

 LOCOID® (hydrocortisone butyrate) cream, 0.1% is supplied in tubes containing:

 NDC 16781-382-15 15 g tube

 Store at controlled temperature between 15º to 25ºC (59º to 77ºF).

 Ferndale Laboratories, Inc.

 LOCOID is a trademark of Leo Pharma A/S used under license.